‘Personal data’ is essentially information from which an individual person can be identified.

 - Request Restriction of Processing: you can ask us to suspend processing of your personal data where: you want us to establish the data's accuracy; our use of the data is unlawful but you do not want us to erase it; where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims; or you have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

 - Request Transfer: you can ask us to provide to you, or a third party of your choice, your personal data in a machine-readable format.
-This right only applies to automated information which: you initially provided consent for us to use your data (see the “What do we use your information for?” section above); or your provided and we used the information to perform a contract with you (see the “What do we use your information for?” section above).
+This right only applies to automated information which: you initially provided consent for us to use your data (see the “What do we use your personal data for?” section above); or your provided and we used the information to perform a contract with you (see the “What do we use your personal data for?” section above).

 All requests set out in this section or other queries relating to this Policy should be addressed to EFL Digital.
 See the “Who can you contact for further details?” section below.
 Please note we may not always be able to comply with your request due to our legitimate interests or other legal reasons.
 If applicable, these will be notified to you in response to a relevant request.